prosanto0das/My-Portfolio-/README.md

 ## 🎯 About the Project

-This is a modern, professional portfolio website built with cutting-edge web technologies.
-It showcases my academic background, technical skills, professional journey, featured projects, research experience, leadership roles, competitive programming achievements, and awards.
-The website is designed with a focus on performance, accessibility, and user experience.
+This is a modern, professional portfolio website showcasing my journey as a Computer Science student at Shahjalal University of Science and Technology (SUST).
+The portfolio highlights my competitive programming achievements (Codeforces Expert, CodeChef 5★), technical projects, research experience in NLP and algorithms, leadership roles, and extracurricular activities.
+Built with cutting-edge web technologies, the website is designed with a focus on performance, accessibility, and user experience.

+### Portfolio Highlights

+- **🏆 Competitive Programming**: Codeforces Expert (1640 rating), CodeChef 5★ (2007 rating), 2800+ problems solved
+- **💻 Full-Stack Projects**: MERN stack applications including blogging platforms, lodging marketplaces, and real-time multiplayer games
+- **🔬 Research**: NLP-based problem tag detection (66% accuracy) and genome sequence reconstruction using graph algorithms
+- **👨‍🏫 Leadership**: Mentor at SUST CP Training Camp, Problem Setter for NHSPC 2025
+- **🏓 Sports**: SUST Table Tennis Champion, University Team Member 2025

 ### Why This Portfolio?